Part-1

 alias tns='cd $ORACLE_HOME/network/admin'

+To see what aliases have been defined in your shell, use alias without any parameters.
 However, there is a small problem.
 I have defined an alias, rm, that executes rm -i.
 This command will prompt for my confirmation every time I try to delete a file.
 But what if I want to remove a lot of files and am confident they can be deleted without my confirmation?

 The solution is simple: To suppress the alias and use the command only, I will need to enter two single quotes: